Student accommodation guide #3: private halls

 Same student halls pitfalls apply: noise, not choosing who you live with and messy shared spaces

 Typical costs: private halls vs. renting private housing

 Don't want to live on campus?

 The location you are studying in will also make a big difference on how much you'll be paying in rent if you go down the private halls route.
-If you're living in London, expect to pay an average of £8,000+ per year in rent (based on 2018/19 figures), compared to the East of England or Wales (both under £6,000 per year).
+Living in London will be the most expensive, but you'll be entitled to a higher maintenance loan.

 Tip: It’s worth comparing what you'll get for your money if you go down the private rental route.
 Check your budget and work out how much you'll have to play with each month before you go for it.
 Your maintenance loan might not completely cover your rent, so consider how you might make up the difference.